rafsport/hello-world/README.md

 another hello world repository

 hello!
 I like learning new things.
-I this a step further to my will-be-new-bob?
+Is this a step further to my will-be-new-job?